 The tours head out to open ocean, often weaving around the Gulf Islands and San Juan Islands.
-B.C. operators typically share sighting information to ensure they head straight to the best viewing spots.
-The tours – led my marine experts with plenty of insights to impart on the region’s aquatic critters – last anywhere from three to five hours, depending on where the whales might be.
+BC operators typically share sighting information to ensure they head straight to the best viewing spots.
+The tours—led by marine experts with plenty of insights to impart on the region’s fascinating wildlife—last anywhere from three to five hours, depending on where the whales are.

 What will I see?

-Orcas are the stars of these interpretive tours but there can also be some jaw-dropping bonus sightings as well – perhaps humpbacks, minke whales or grey whales.
+Orcas are the stars of these interpretive tours but there can also be some jaw-dropping bonus sightings as well—perhaps humpbacks, minke whales or grey whales.
 And it’s not only about whales.
-You’ll likely see seals, porpoises or sea lions – while bald eagles and an array of seabirds are often spotted as well.
+You might have a chance to see seals, porpoises or sea lions, along with bald eagles and an array of seabirds.

 Tell me more about the orcas!

-Also known as killer whales, the black-and-white-patterned orcas are a well-known presence in British Columbia’s waters.
+Also known as killer whales, the black-and-white-patterned Orcas are a well-known presence in BC’s regional waters.
 But while they might look the same, there are actually two distinct types here.
-Transient orcas typically hunt and eat other mammals – especially seals, porpoises and sea lions.
-In contrast, B.C.’s resident orcas mostly eat fish – and they especially love salmon.
+Transient Orcas typically hunt and eat other mammals, especially seals, porpoises, and sea lions.
+In contrast, Resident Orcas mostly eat fish—and they especially love salmon.

-Both Richmond operators take whale conservation extremely seriously, working hard to ensure the area’s ocean-dwellers aren’t harmed by their presence.
-Each operator adheres to Pacific Whale Watch Association (PWWA) guidelines that their boats should be at least 100 meters from the cetaceans they’re gazing at.
-And both dedicate a portion of their proceeds to marine preservation initiatives.
+Carefully and considerately.
+Each operator takes whale conservation extremely seriously, working hard to ensure the area’s ocean-dwellers aren’t harmed by their presence.
+Both operators also adhere to Pacific Whale Watch Association (PWWA) guidelines, and both dedicate a portion of their proceeds to marine preservation initiatives.

 What do I need to wear and bring?

 Dress warmly in layers; even when it’s hot and sunny onshore, it can be chilly out on the water.
-Sunglasses and sunscreen – as well as your camera – are also recommended, as well as snacks and drinks (the operators do provide water).
-And don’t worry: all the boats are equipped with washroom facilities.
+Sunglasses and sunscreen—plus your camera—are also recommended, as well as snacks and drinks (the operators do provide water).

 How much do the tours cost?